bogdanws/discord-github/SETUP.md

 1. Open Discord and go to User Settings → Advanced
 2. Enable "Developer Mode"
 3. Right-click on your server name and copy the Server ID (this is your `DISCORD_GUILD_ID`)
-4. Right-click on the channel where you want commit notifications and copy the Channel ID (this is your `COMMIT_CHANNEL_ID`)
-5. Go to Server Settings → Roles, right-click on the admin role and copy the Role ID (this is your `ADMIN_ROLE_ID`)
+4. Go to Server Settings → Roles, right-click on the admin role and copy the Role ID (this is your `ADMIN_ROLE_ID`)

 ## Step 3: Configure Environment Variables